spraakbanken/sparv/docs/developers-guide/writing-sparv-plugins.md

 entry-points."sparv.plugin" = { sbx_uppercase = "sbx_uppercase" }
 ```

-Ensure there is a `sparv.plugin` entry point in `project.entry-points` that points to your module (the directory
+Ensure there is a `sparv.plugin` entry point (the last line above) that points to the package directory containing
-containing the code).
-It is also advisable to add `sparv-pipeline` to the list of dependencies, specifying the major
+the code, as this is how Sparv discovers the plugin.
+It is also advisable to add `sparv-pipeline` to the list of
-version of Sparv the plugin is developed for. `"sparv-pipeline~=5.0"` under `dependencies` means the plugin is
+dependencies, specifying the major version of Sparv the plugin is developed for. `"sparv-pipeline~=5.0"` under
-compatible with any version of Sparv 5, but not with Sparv 4 or Sparv 6.
+`dependencies` means the plugin is compatible with any version of Sparv 5, but not with Sparv 4 or Sparv 6.

-We strongly encourage you to include the `project.authors` field.

-For more information about `pyproject.toml`, check the [Python Packaging User
+For more information about the `pyproject.toml` file, check the [Python Packaging User
 Guide](https://packaging.python.org/en/latest/specifications/declaring-project-metadata/).

 ## Init File

 Each Sparv module requires an [`__init__.py`](https://docs.python.org/3/reference/import.html#regular-packages) file,
-which is essential for Sparv to recognize and register the module.
-This file should import the Python scripts containing
+which is essential for Sparv to register the module.
+It is important that this file imports all the Python scripts
-your decorated Sparv functions.
-Additionally, any module-specific configuration parameters can be set here.
+containing your decorated Sparv functions.

 The `__init__.py` file must include a short (one sentence) description of the module.
 This description will appear when
 running the `sparv modules` command.
 You can provide this description using the `__description__` variable or as a